-- Flip the steaks and cook 1-2 more minutes on the second side.
+- Flip the steaks and cook them for 2 more minutes on the second side.

-- Finish by cooking the strips of fat on the edges of the steaks, about 1 more minute for each edge.
+- Finish by cooking the strips of fat on the edges of the steaks, about 30 seconds for each edge.

-- Transfer to plates, loosely cover with foil and allow to rest 2-3 minutes before serving.
+- Transfer the steaks to plates, loosely cover them with foil, and allow them to rest for 5 minutes before serving.